 Donvan Spelling Variations

 One explanation for the many variations is that scribes and church officials frequently spelled the name as it sounded: an imprecise method at best.
 Understandably then, various spellings of the surname Donvan were found in the many archives researched.
 These included Donovan, Donavon, Donavan, Donevan, Donnovan, Donnavon, Donnavan, Donnovin and many more.

 Early Notables of the Donvan family (pre 1700)

-Notable amongst the family name at this time was Donal II O'Donovan (Irish: Domhnall Ó Donnabháin), The O'Donovan of Clann Cathail, Lord of Clancahill (died 1639); Donal III O'Donovan (Irish: Domhnall Ó Donnabháin), The O'Donovan of Clancahill, (born before 1584), he joined the so-called Irish Rebellion of 1641 under Donagh MacCarthy...
-Another 66 words (5 lines of text) are included under the topic Early Donvan Notables in all our PDF Extended History products and printed products wherever possible.
+Notable amongst the family name at this time was Donal II O'Donovan (Irish: Domhnall Ó Donnabháin), The O'Donovan of Clann Cathail, Lord of Clancahill (died 1639); Donal III O'Donovan (Irish: Domhnall Ó Donnabháin), The O'Donovan of Clancahill, (born before 1584), he joined the so-called Irish Rebellion of 1641 under Donagh MacCarthy and was accordingly stripped of his estates by...
+Another 58 words (4 lines of text) are included under the topic Early Donvan Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Donvan family to the New World and Oceana

 Suffering from poverty and racial discrimination, thousands of Irish families

 left the island in the 19th century for North America aboard cramped passenger ships.
 The early migrants became settlers of small tracts of land, and those that came later were often employed in the new cities or transitional work camps.
 The largest influx of Irish settlers occurred with Great Potato Famine